matbesancon/hugo-site/content/post/2017-09-05-moving-content-hugo.md

 Medium's design is very opinionated, that's a part of what makes it a experience.
 However, leaving some choices on key topics is essential (at least to me) on the content-creation side.
-I believe this should be the case on any two-sided plateform:
+I believe this should be the case on any two-sided platform:
 **be opinionated on the user-side, leave flexibility on the creator side.**

 The perfect example is the bright screen.
 It ensures the Medium experience is